Etingof conjecture for quantized quiver varieties: Harish-Chandra bimodules and restriction functors

 Let $U$ denote the symplectic part of the slice module for $r$.
-Then where $G_r$ acts diagonally on $T^*G\times U$.
+Then, as we have mentioned in \ref{SSS_class_slice}, where $G_r$ acts diagonally on $T^*G\times U$.
 We can consider the quantization $D_\hbar(R)^{\wedge_{Gr}}$ of $(T^*R)^{\wedge_{Gr}}$ obtained by the completion of the homogenized Weyl algebra on $T^*R$.
-Also we can consider the quantization of $[(T^*G\times U]\red G_r)^{\wedge_{G/G_r}}$ (where we use the symmetrized quantum comoment map for $G_r$).
-Those are canonical quantizations in the sense of \cite{BK} and so they are isomorphic.
+Also we can consider the quantization of $([T^*G\times U]\red G_r)^{\wedge_{G/G_r}}$ (where we use the symmetrized quantum comoment map for $G_r$).
+Those are canonical quantizations in the sense of \cite{BK} (for the second quantization this follows from \cite[Section 5.4]{quant}) and so they are isomorphic.
 Consequently, their reductions (both affine and GIT) for the $G$-action (again, with respect to the symmetrized quantum comoment map $\Phi^{sym}$) are isomorphic.
-But the reduction of the quantization of the right hand side of (\ref{eq:quant_slice}) coincides with Since $\Phi-\varrho(v), \hat{\Phi}-\hat{\varrho}(\hat{v})$ are the symmetrized quantum comoment maps, (\ref{eq:alg_decomp0}) and (\ref{eq:sh_decomp}) follow. (\ref{eq:alg_decomp}) is obtained from (\ref{eq:sh_decomp}) after taking global sections on both sides. \end{proof}
+But the reduction of the quantization of the right hand side of (\ref{eq:quant_slice}) coincides with Since $\Phi-\varrho(v), \hat{\Phi}-\hat{\varrho}(\hat{v})$ are the symmetrized quantum comoment maps, (\ref{eq:alg_decomp0}) and (\ref{eq:sh_decomp}) follow. (\ref{eq:alg_decomp}) is obtained from (\ref{eq:sh_decomp}) via taking the global sections on both sides. \end{proof}

 Let us observe that